 No. Most of the clients we support have experienced significant trauma.
 Most struggle with issues relating to self-worth and would not feel comfortable in a group setting.
 Our program trials showed clearly that 1:1 Mentoring is far more effective for clients than group programs.

 We offer a range of programs for a range of different clients – please visit the Programs page for more information.

-Our Mentors are not trained to support clients with high needs due to physical or intellectual disabilities – nor are they trained to support clients that are not able to self-regulate their behaviour or emotions.
+Our Program Mentors are not trained to support clients with high needs due to physical or intellectual disabilities – nor are they trained to support clients that are not able to self-regulate their behaviour.

 Do you have any program vacancies at the moment?

 Sadly no. We are not a horse rescue organisation.
 Every horse that joins our herd is with us for life – we don’t ever sell, lease out or adopt out any animals.
 We are also on a very small, council-owned facility as a temporary home and do not have the space to take any other horses.